wa-phil/cschat/README.md

 - On startup, loads or creates a configuration file (`config.json`) for provider, host, model, and system prompt.
 - Initializes providers, command system, and in-memory chat history.
 - **Menu system:** Press `Escape` at any prompt to open an interactive menu.
 Navigate with arrow keys, filter options by typing, and select with Enter.
 Menu allows access to commands, model/provider selection, and RAG actions.
-- **Commands:** Type `/` to enter a command directly, or use the menu.
-Commands include model/provider switching, history management, RAG ingestion/clearing, and more.
-Tab-completion is available for commands.
 - **RAG workflow:** Use commands or menu to add documents to the RAG store, search or clear RAG data, and have the model use retrieved context in responses.
 - For normal input, sends the chat history (and optionally RAG context) and user message to the selected provider and displays the response.
 - Multi-line input is supported by pressing Shift+Enter for a soft new line.
-- Chat history is kept in memory and can be cleared with `/clear` or via the menu.
+- Chat history is kept in memory and can be cleared with the `clear` command in the menu.

 ## Building